-- For the brine solution, salt to liquid ratio is ONE cup of salt per ONE gallon of water.
+- For the brine solution, salt to liquid ratio is 1 cup of salt per 1 gallon of water.
 Then, you can add in all the aromatics that you want.
-I love the combo of rosemary, thyme, citrus, and garlic, but you could swap in any other herbs and/or spices that you have on hand.
+I use a blend of rosemary, thyme, parsley, citrus, and garlic, but you could swap in any other herbs and/or spices that you have on hand.

-- You want to use a large bin that will fit the turkey and liquid, but that will also fit inside the fridge.
+- Use a large bin that will fit the turkey and liquid but that will also fit inside the fridge.
 The turkey needs to be refrigerated during the brining process.

-- If fridge space is limited, consider using a cooler.
-Place brine and turkey in a large brining bag – you can get those at your grocery store or Amazon.
+- If fridge space is limited, consider using a cooler: place the brine and turkey in a large brining bag – you can get those at your grocery store or Amazon.
 Seal the bag closed and place it inside the cooler.
 Cover with lots of ice and set in a dark, cool place until ready to use.

-- I would recommend to go with a fresh turkey each and every time, BUT if you’re a last-minute-let’s-get-it-together-Mary like myself, then we’re in luck!
-Stick that frozen turkey inside the brine for a couple days, even up to 3 days, and the turkey will brine and thaw at the same time.
+I would recommend going with a fresh turkey each and every time, but if you’re a last-minute-let’s-get-it-together-Mary like myself, then we’re in luck!
+Stick that frozen turkey inside the brine for a couple of days, even up to 3 days, and the turkey will brine and thaw at the same time.

 - 1 gallon warm water